RylanSchaeffer/FieteLab-RCRP/README.md

 ## Contact

-Email Rylan Schaeffer at rylanschaeffer@gmail.com and cc Ila Fiete at fiete@mit.edu.
+Questions?
+Comments?
+Interested in collaborating?
+Open an issue or email Rylan Schaeffer at rylanschaeffer@gmail.com and cc Ila Fiete at fiete@mit.edu.